hcmut-cse/PDFProject/README.md

 Comprises template files

-## Test
+## PdfToExtract

 Is made of pdf files

 ## Using:

-Put pdf files into Test folder, open terminal in Source folder, run "python3 run.py" (or python run.py).
+Put pdf files into PdfToExtract folder, open terminal in Source folder, run "python3 run.py" (or python run.py).
 Extracted file will be created in Result folder, warning pdf in Result/warning folder.

 ^.^ Midas touch